chrisdel101/UIfromMockup/README.md

 **Number Bar**

-The numbers start from zero and increment up to ending number set in the data file.
-The timer for the counter, how fast they reach the end, can be adjusted using the `countDuration` value in the state of `Page.jsx`.
+The numbers start from zero and increments up to the ending number set in the data file.
+The timer for the counters, how fast they reach the end, can be adjusted using the `countDuration` value in the state of `Page.jsx`.

 They resume at one second increments after reaching the end.